GispoCoding/scdi-geoviz/README.md

 conda install -c conda-forge --file requirements.txt
 ```

-Alternatively, if you are using pyenv, use a pyenv which contains conda wheels to make installing all dependencies easier:
+Alternatively, if you are using pyenv, use a miniconda pyenv which contains conda wheels to make installing all dependencies easier:

 ```
 pyenv install miniconda-latest